 Remember, while most of the shortcuts and commands available from Google are designed to make your business life easier, there are a few fun things thrown in too.
 For instance, you can type /bikeshed to change the background of your chat window, or /shydino to have a dinosaur crawl across your chat screen.

 Google Hangouts Chat and Meet are becoming increasingly popular for business owners, contractors, and freelancers that need to have quick video meetings with their colleagues.
 One great thing about Hangouts, is that it’s easy for anyone to get involved in your meeting – even if they want to use a standard phone with no internet connection.

-When you’re using Google Hangouts via G-Suite, the system will create a dial-in number for every meeting that you launch.
+When you’re using Google Hangouts via Google Workspace, the system will create a dial-in number for every meeting that you launch.
 This allows people with limited internet connection to get involved in your conversations.
 Administrators do need to turn on the dial-in feature, so make sure that you do that before you start scheduling your meetings.
 Once dial-in is turned on, you should be able to see the dial-in number on every meeting invitation under the phrase “Join by Phone.”

 Remember, dialing into a meeting is only one option for your attendees, they can also join using the Google Hangouts Meet application on their phone, by clicking on a Google URL, or they can join from a calendar event.